 Scientists have shown that many different materials have this PV effect, but with most, less than 1% of the sunlight becomes electricity.
 Some just don’t get as excited as others!
 Then, in 1954, Bell Labs developed the first silicon solar cell with an efficiency of 6%.

-When sunlight strikes a silicon solar cell their electrons become especially excited.
+When sunlight strikes a silicon solar cell its electrons become especially excited.
 Once excited enough, these electrons break free from the silicon molecule, and voila, they form an electric current.

 With continued improvements in these silicon cells, the solar industry was born.
-The latest developments have brought their efficiency up to nearly 23%, while the manufacturing costs of solar cells continue to decline.
+The latest developments have brought their efficiency up to nearly 23%, while the manufacturing costs of solar cells continued to decline year over year through 2020.
+Then COVID, supply chain issues, raw material prices increases and inflation pressures recently took their toll on prices.

 Stacking more expensive materials in a solar cell gives efficiencies of over 47%.
 However, their use is limited to spacecraft and satellites, where small size and light weight are vital, and costs are out of this world (pun intended)!